brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details.md

 This is an MRI atlas of a cat (Felis catus) from [Stolzberg et al. (2017)](https://doi.org/10.1002/cne.24271)

-It is available at 500um resolution:
+This atlas is only available at 500um resolution:
 * `csl_cat_500um`